yugabyte/yugabyte-db/docs/content/preview/migrate/known-issues/general-issues.md

   hideH3: true
 ---

-This page documents known issues you may encounter and suggested workarounds when migrating data from MySQL, PostgreSQL, or Oracle to YugabyteDB.
+This page documents known issues you may encounter and suggested workarounds when migrating data from MySQL, Oracle, or PostgreSQL to YugabyteDB.

 ## Contents